 287(g) is a program that authorizes local police departments to do ICE’s immigration work.
 Local police receive little training and often racially profile Black, Indigenous, and People of Color residents.

 Cecil, Frederick, and Harford currently have what are known as 287(g) agreements with ICE.
 The agency trains and authorizes police officers at local detention centers to act as ICE agents.

 However, 287(g) programs do not come with federal funding, but other agency programs do.
 Frederick, Howard and Worcester have Intergovernmental Service Agreements, where they rent beds to ICE to house immigrants at local detention centers.
 They are profiting off of the pain and separation of immigrant families.

-The ACLU of Maryland strongly opposes the 287(g) program, believing it has led to illegal racial profiling and civil rights abuses while diverting scarce resources from traditional local law enforcement functions and distorting immigration enforcement priorities.
+The ACLU of Maryland strongly opposes the 287(g) program, which leads to illegal racial profiling and civil rights abuses.

-ICE has also been extremely resistant to any sharing of information about the individuals they’ve been targeting through the 287(g) program.
+ICE is resistant to sharing information about the individuals they have been targeting through the 287(g) program.
 But local police officers and departments must be held accountable to the local communities they serve.
-If 287(g) agreements between local police agencies and ICE mean residents are blocked from information about how their police force is operating, that’s a big problem that blocks government accountability.
+If 287(g) agreements between local police agencies and ICE mean residents are blocked from information about how their police force is operating, that’s a big problem that thwarts government accountability.